 The story begins with a recap of what has happened in the series so far; villains, brainwashing, kidnapping, and a town in peril.
 The comic then cuts to the Gotham Villains having the time of their lives as they believe they have won.
 With all the adults under their control and Batman tied up, the group begins to taunt Batman.
 Then, the story cuts so show Batgirl, Robin, Archie, and the gang at his house.
 They are trying to think of a plan when Reggie forgets he has one of the Siren Eggs that are controlling everyone.
 Dilton says he’ll tinker with it, but he needs a supercomputer.

 Suddenly, Batman contacts them with morse code and mentions that he has a supercomputer in his Batmobile.
-So they all decided they needed a distraction to get to the Batmobile, and Archie had an idea.
+They all decided they needed a distraction to get to the Batmobile, and Archie had an idea.
 All of them burst into the town square in a superhero outfit, and Archie’s new Batmobile.
-They begin to fight, Archie frees Batman, and Dilton fixes the Siren Egg.
+When they begin to fight, Archie frees Batman, and Dilton fixes the Siren Egg.
 Suddenly, all the adults break from their trance and arrest the Gotham Villains.
 As adults apologize and the heroes say goodbye, Archie invites the heroes to lunch at Pop’s.
 The story ends with everyone having a great night dancing and learning the Batus.
-There it is, after six issues, we finally get an ending to the big crossover that was years in the making.
+There it is, after six issues, we finally get an end to the big crossover that was years in the making.